Dear Students and Parents/Guardians/Caregivers,

 Mr. G. Scott Kilpatrick, Assistant Principal

-Mr. Jason Stroup, Interim Athletic/Activities Director
+Mr. Jason Stroup, Athletic/Activities Director

 Committed to excellence and continuous improvement, the Lower Merion School District strives to ensure that all students achieve their highest level of critical thinking and creativity, that they value themselves and the diversity of others, and that they are knowledgeable, contributing citizens capable of excelling in a rapidly changing world.
 This is accomplished by individuals engaging in innovative, active experiences tailored to myriad ways of learning and in partnership with our community.

 Students are our reason for being.
-We create an environment designed to fulfill the individual learning needs and aspirations of each student.
+We create environments designed to fulfill the individual learning needs and aspirations of each student.
 Lower Merion School District develops active partnerships at all levels of our learning community and values the individual contributions of each member.
 We view learning as a dynamic, innovative collaboration.
 Individuals learn best when their hearts, minds, and spirits are intimately engaged in the learning process.
 Enter to learn.
 Go forth to serve.